Persuasion with Non-Linear Preferences: Single-Dipped and Single-Peaked Disclosure

 The economic idea behind Theorem \ref{l:ssdd} is very simple.
 The condition for single-dippedness says that an outcome that assigns positive probability to a strictly single-peaked triple $(a_1,\theta_1)$, $(a_2,\theta_2)$, $(a_1,\theta_3)$ can be improved by re-allocating mass $y_1$ on $\theta_1$ and mass $y_3$ on $\theta_3$ from $a_1$ to $a_2$, while re-allocating mass $y_2$ on $\theta_2$ from $a_2$ to $a_1$.
 See Figure \ref{f:sdd} for an illustration.
 Indeed, this re-allocation is profitable for the sender, because the sender's expected utility increases when $a_1$ and $a_2$ are held fixed (i.e., the first coordinate of $Ry$ is non-negative); the receiver's marginal utility conditional on being recommended $a_1$ increases (i.e., the second coordinate of $Ry$ is non-negative), which increases the receiver's action, and hence increases the sender's expected utility by Assumption \ref{a:v>0}; and the receiver's marginal utility conditional on being recommended $a_2$ also increases (i.e., the third coordinate of $Ry$ is non-negative), which again increases the sender's expected utility.
 Moreover, at least one of these improvements is strict (i.e., $Ry \neq 0$).
 The same logic applies for an outcome whose support contains a strictly single-peaked triple (even if this triple occurs with $0$ probability), except now mass must be re-allocated from small intervals around $\theta_1$, $\theta_2$, and $\theta_3$.

-We also make use of the following stability result, which says that if the conditions of Theorem \ref{l:ssdd} hold only weakly but can be approximated by strict conditions, then there exists an optimal single-dipped/-peaked outcome $\pi$ (however, in this case there could also be other optimal outcomes that are not single-dipped/-peaked).
-For example, this result implies that in the simple case there is an optimal single-dipped outcome as well as an optimal single-peaked outcome.\footnote{Section 4.3 in \citet{KMS} and Theorem 1 in \citet{ABSY20} establish a result in the simple case that is somewhat related to this observation.
+We also make use of the following stability result, which implies that if the conditions of Theorem \ref{l:ssdd} hold only weakly but can be approximated by strict conditions, then there exists an optimal single-dipped/-peaked outcome $\pi$ (however, in this case there could also be other optimal outcomes that are not single-dipped/-peaked).
+For example, this result implies that in the linear case there is an optimal single-dipped outcome as well as an optimal single-peaked outcome.\footnote{Section 4.3 in \citet{KMS} and Theorem 1 in \citet{ABSY20} establish a result in the linear case that is somewhat related to this observation.
 They show that there exists an optimal signal that partitions the state space into singletons and intervals, with each singleton state being disclosed and each interval of states being pooled into one or two distinct posterior means.
-This result easily implies that there exist both an optimal single-dipped outcome and an optimal single-peaked outcome (see, e.g., Corollary 2 in \citealt{ABSY20}).}
+This result easily implies that there exist both an optimal single-dipped outcome and an optimal single-peaked outcome (see, e.g., Corollary 2 in \citealt{ABSY20}).}$^,$\footnote{The proof of Lemma \ref{l:stab} is complicated by the fact that the Hausdorff limit of single-dipped sets is not necessarily single-dipped.
+This point is illustrated in Example \ref{ex:stab} in Appendix \ref{s:examples}, which also shows that the lemma's conclusion cannot be strengthened to the claim that there exists an optimal outcome that is \emph{supported} on a single-dipped/-peaked set (rather than merely being concentrated on such a set).}

 \begin{lemma} Let Assumptions \ref{a:smooth}--\ref{a:sc} hold.
 Suppose that $v^n$ is a sequence of continuous functions converging uniformly to $v$, and suppose that the corresponding contact sets $\Gamma^n$ are single-dipped (-peaked).
 Then there exists a single-dipped (-peaked) optimal outcome. \end{lemma}